jdaw1/placemat/Documentation/code_injection.md

 	- On glasses sheets, `SheetNum`, an integer being the item of `GlassesOnSheets` currently being rendered.
 This also exists on pre-pour, neck-tag, and sticky-label pages.

 	- `Radii`, an array of reals holding the radii of the different glasses sheets.
-Also `RadiiCirclearrayBaseline` and `RadiiCirclearrayInside`, holding the distance from centre of the baseline and top of the `Circlearrays`.
+Also `RadiiCirclearrayBaseline` and `RadiiCirclearrayInside`, holding the distance from centre to the baseline and to the top of the `Circlearrays`.

 	- `GlassPositions`, a triple-depth array holding the positions of the glasses. `GlassPositions SheetNum get WithinPage get` is an array, `[x y]`, the position of the centre of the glass placement.